sratneshwaran/oopy/README.md

 # oopy
-Object Oriented libraries for Python, that simplify the use other libraries with an extremely featurous OOP interface
+Object Oriented libraries for Python, that simplify the use of other Preprocessing and Neural Network libraries with an extremely featurous OOP interface